-I’ve been a marketing copywriter for about 30 years now, and for the first 15 years I didn’t even know the profession had a name.
-In fact, I didn’t know that writing copy was a profession at all!
+I’ve been a marketing copywriter for about 30 years now.
+Ironically, for the first 15 years I didn’t even know the profession had a name.
+In fact, I didn’t know that writing marketing copy was a profession at all!
 How far I’ve come since I accidentally wrote my first direct mail campaign (I’ll tell you that story sometime.)

 Before I go any further, let’s get some terminology untangled, because I’ve heard the term “copywriting” thrown about in a most casual manner—and as Inigo Montoya might say, “I don’t think that means what you think it means.”
 By my definition, copywriters like me craft copy that persuades the reader to take an action (typically, purchasing a product, making a donation, signing up for a mailing list, etc.) We write sales letters, marketing and advertising campaigns, postcards, flyers, brochures, landing pages, and persuasive short copy like billboards and tag lines.
 We also write strategic branding and positioning copy like “About Us” pages, company and personal bios, mission statements and so forth.

 Marketing copywriting is a distinct skill set, quite apart from general content writing.
 Content writers create topical, informative content such as articles, blog posts, white papers and social media posts.
 (You could even think of journalists as content writers.)
 While “content marketing” is definitely a thing, typically content writing doesn’t include a call to action or rely on ninja persuasion techniques.
-It’s frankly easier to do, so there are a lot of good content writers out there.
+It’s frankly easier to do, so there are a lot more content writers out there than there are marketing copywriters.

-So, how do you get good at copywriting?
-Much of my training happened on-the-job, at the little direct marketing agency where I first discovered that “marketing copywriter” was an actual job title.
-Back then, I imagine that’s how most copywriters learned their craft—through mentorship.
-(Even today, I’m not aware of any accredited degrees in copywriting.)
+So, how do you learn copywriting?
+Much of my training happened on-the-job, at the little direct marketing agency where I first discovered that “marketing copywriter” was an actual profession.
+I imagine that’s how most copywriters learned their craft, back in the day—through mentorship.

 Today, we have a lot more options for learning how to write copy.
 Several national seminar companies offer bootcamps like the two-day workshops I taught all over the country a couple of years ago.
 More and more copywriters like me are creating their own online trainings.
 But believe it or not, you can learn how to be a copywriter “in the privacy of your own home” using just my favorite copywriting books.